Niflheim-uk/Doors-Smores/README.md

 # Pre-requisites
 - Requires Git to be installed for version control features.
 See [this page](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for instructions on installing Git.

+# Documentation
+- Instructions on how to use Doors Smores can be found [here](https://github.com/Niflheim-uk/Doors-Smores-Docs)

 # Current Features
 - Can create and edit documents.
   - 8 document types are supported